obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 - Key Derivation Function: scrypt with salt
 - Encryption Algorithm: AES-256 using GCM

+### Has Obsidian completed a third-party security audit?

+Yes.
+Obsidian has been independently audited.
+Visit our [Security page](https://obsidian.md/security) to view audit reports.
+Regular audits by third-party security firms ensure that Obsidian code and procedures meet the highest security standards.

 ### What happens if I forget my encryption password?

 If you ever lose or forget the encryption password, you won't be able to connect additional vaults to your remote vault.
 Since the encryption password isn't saved anywhere, it's forever lost.